 The more confident you are to handle these negative thoughts and situations, the more you’ll allow yourself to trust your partner without experiencing jealousy.
 From there, you’ll be able to build trust and negotiate reasonable expectations for your relationship.

-I’m jealous because she cheated in the past
+I’m jealous because he or she cheated in the past

 What if the stakes are higher?
 What if your partner cheated or lied in the past?
-Not trusting her now isn’t fair to her or you.
-Of course her cheating or dishonesty hurt you.
-Think about what it would take for you to trust her again.
+Not trusting him or her now isn’t fair to them or you.
+Of course his or her cheating or dishonesty hurt you.
+Think about what it would take for you to trust your partner again.
 Work to adjust your jealous feelings, then you may be able to go on to have a healthy relationship.

-If you make the decision to trust her again, then don’t check up on her or use the past against her.
-If you feel you have to, then you don’t really trust her.
+If you make the decision to trust again, then don’t check up on them or use the past against them.
+If you feel you have to, then you don’t really trust.
 Trust takes time to build and rebuild.
-If you can’t ever get to the place of trusting her, end the relationship because your lack of trust (or her lack of trustworthiness) will poison the ties between you.
+If you can’t ever get to the place of trusting, end the relationship because your lack of trust (or their lack of trustworthiness) will poison the ties between you.

-I found out she really is having an affair
+I found out he or she really is having an affair

 What if your worst fear is really true?
 Of course this is going to hurt.
 The same thoughts I suggested earlier when you just have the worry but no evidence of infidelity apply here, too: remind yourself you can get by without your partner, see your partner as a nice addition but not essential to your life, and remember you are worthy of love and being in a relationship, even if it is not going to happen with your current partner.